moinulhasan45777/NewYearEve-HTML-CSS/README.md

 ![screen-capture](https://github.com/user-attachments/assets/0334d821-ceaa-48f0-bf19-67d9c5de0d6c)

 ## Description
 "New Year Eve Invitation" is an unresponsive website project created using HTML and CSS.
-This project was a practice project built to showcase a New Year Party Invitation with attractice colors and images.
+This project was a practice project built to showcase a New Year Party Invitation with attractive colors and images.

 ## Table of Contents
 - [Demo](#demo)